elapteva/ML/deep learning/image classification + multimodel/readme.md

   - Embedding extraction
   - Multimodal experiment

-- 'image_embeddings.csv'
-  Output file containing 512-dimensional image embeddings.

-- 'house_visual_features.csv'
+- 'houses_details.csv'
-  Synthetic multimodal dataset created by assigning and aggregating image embeddings per house.
+  Csv file needed for the multimodal pipeline

 - The images are not stored in this repository due to size limits.
   Download them from:
   https://www.kaggle.com/datasets/stepanyarullin/interior-design-styles